 The following summer, 1966, I actually worked as a paid organizer for Young Americans for Freedom.
 It was a project they called YAF Corps.
 I had a week's training in Lancaster, Pennsylvania, after which I went to work.
 I spent a good part of the first part of the summer raising money for YAF so that I could get paid.
-The rest of the time I worked on making contacts and organizing as many local chapters of the organization as I could.
+The rest of the time I worked on making contacts and organizing as many local chapters of the organization in Minnesota as I could.

 The fall of 1966 I started college at Brigham Young University.
 I made contact with their YAF chapter when I got there, and was asked to chair the membership committee.
 The next spring I ran for chapter president and was elected.
 I served for two years.
 Partway into my first term, I was appointed by the national organization to be the Utah State Chairman for YAF.
 Then, in 1968 I decided to get involved in presidential politics and was asked to be Utah State Chairman of Youth for Nixon.